-NEW FOR 2022: Please familiarize yourself with this updated Cattle Processing Plan.
-This is the CPP that will be used for all 2022 Regional and State Contests.
+Please familiarize yourself with the most current Cattle Processing Plan.
+This is the CPP that will be used for all 2023 Regional and State Contests.
 Additional space has been added for Product Content and it is now a two-sided form.
 Please remember that all products and procedures (even those that do not involve a product) should be listed on the Cattle Processing Plan.